Accessing research data held in the repository

 Open data is the most permissive data access level and is used for data which has no particular sensitivities.
 Where research participants are involved, they have given consent to share anonymised data as 'Open' data; the risk of re-identification of participants is considered to be extremely low.
 Open data is released under a re-use licence.

 Restricted data has some degree of sensitivity involved.
 For example, research participants have not given explicit consent to share data as Open data.
 However, the risk of re-identification of participants is considered low.
 Data is made available to approved bona fide researchers only, after their host institution has signed a Data Access Agreement.
 To request access to a Restricted dataset please fill in the online Data request form.
+Data is made available under a Data Access Agreement.

 Controlled data has a large degree of sensitivity involved.
 For example, research participants have not given explicit consent to share as Open data and the risk of re-identification of participants is medium to high.
 Requests for Controlled data are referred to an appropriate Data Access Committee (DAC) for approval before data can be shared with bona fide researchers, after their host institution has signed a Data Access Agreement.